-ASA 2024 FAR/AIM Series FAR/AIM • FAR for Flight Crew • FAR for AMT
+ASA 2026 FAR/AIM Series FAR/AIM • FAR for Flight Crew • FAR for AMT

-ASA has been supplying the standard reference of the industry, the FAR/AIM series, for more than 75 years.
-The 2024 series continues to provide the Federal Aviation Regulations and the Aeronautical Information Manual along with these important features:
+ASA has been supplying the standard reference of the industry, the FAR/AIM series, for over 80 years.
+The 2026 series continues to provide the Federal Aviation Regulations and the Aeronautical Information Manual along with these important features:

-- · All changes since the last edition are clearly identified. - Includes suggested study list of AIM paragraphs and regulations pertinent to specific pilot certificates and ratings. - Index includes both FAR and AIM terms to provide an alphabetized listing of subject matter for quick look-up. - AIM produced with full-color graphics.
+- All changes since the last edition are clearly identified. - Access to online suggested study list of FAR sections and AIM paragraphs pertinent to specific pilot certificates and ratings (see asa2fly.com/faraim-book). - Index includes both FAR and AIM terms to provide an alphabetized listing of subject matter for quick look-up. - AIM produced with full-color graphics.